 Tests for impingement

 The overall appearance of the hand is assessed.
 The hand is observed first in the position of function, or rest position; normally, the fingers are flexed uniformly and are not parallel to each other.
 Instead, they converge and point to a single point on the wrist.
 The hand is next observed with the fingers straight and flexed 90° at the metacarpophalangeal (MCP) joints; normally, the fingernails should all be parallel in the same plane when viewed end-on.
 (See also physical examination of hand disorders Physical examination Common hand disorders include a variety of deformities, ganglia, infections, Kienböck disease, nerve compression syndromes, noninfectious tenosynovitis, and osteoarthritis.
 (See also complex... read more and Pain in Multiple Joints Pain in Multiple Joints Joints may simply be painful (arthralgia) or also inflamed (arthritis).
 Joint inflammation is usually accompanied by warmth, swelling (due to intra-articular fluid, or effusion), and uncommonly... read more .)

 The hand is gently palpated for increased warmth, then is systematically palpated bimanually for tenderness over each of the bones and joints.
-Use of only one finger to palpate can help isolate a tender area.
+Use of only one finger to palpate can help isolate a tender or slightly swollen area.

 Overall range of motion and strength is tested by having the patient first make a tight fist around the examiner's 1st and 2nd fingers and then fully extending and spreading all the patient's fingers against squeezing resistance by the examiner's thumb and index finger.

 Range of motion and strength of each digit is assessed, starting with the thumb individually and its ability to remain opposed to (pinched tightly against) each of the fingertips, as the examiner's index finger tries to pull through the pinch.
 Each of the fingers is assessed: